Riccard0Fazzi/Sport-video-analysis-for-billiard-matches/README.md

 # Billiard Match Video Analysis

-Didattic project with the objective of creating a computer vision system capable of analysing a "8-Ball" Billiard matches, providing high-level information and displaying it on a 2-D top view minimap.
+Didattic project with the objective of creating a computer vision system capable of analysing "8-Ball" Billiard matches, providing high-level information and displaying it on a 2-D top view minimap.

 The resulting system is capable of the following tasks:
 - Segmentation of the playing field